Tomsk Polytechnic University: Tomsk Technological Institute of Emperor Nicholas II

 TPU was founded by the Ministry of National Education of the Russian Empire in 1896 as Tomsk Technological Institute of Emperor Nicholas II with the two departments: Mechanical and Chemical Engineering.
 The State Council of Russia made a decision on the establishment of an institute as a polytechnic academic institution consisting of the four departments: Mechanical, Chemical Engineering, Mining and Construction Engineering.
-The University main building was constructed in 1897-1907 based on a project by Robert Marfeld, an academician of architecture.
+The university's main building was constructed in 1897–1907 based on a project by Robert Marfeld, an academician of architecture.

 The position of the first rector was offered to Dmitri Mendeleev.
 However, he had to refuse the job offer due to his health.
 Despite his refusal of the job offer, he took active participation in Institute development.
-In January 1899, in accordance with the Supreme Decree of the Department of Civil and Ecclesiastical Administration, a student of Mendeleev, Professor Efim Zubashev was appointed the first Rector and Chairman of the Construction Committee to erect premises of Tomsk Technological Institute.
+In January 1899, in accordance with the Supreme Decree of the Department of Civil and Ecclesiastical Administration, a student of Mendeleev, Professor Efim Zubashev was appointed the first rector and chairman of the construction committee to erect premises of Tomsk Technological Institute.